isomerpages/moe-greenridgepri/_about-us/Open House.md

 description: ""
 ---
 # Open House
-Click <a href="https://sites.google.com/moe.edu.sg/grps-eopenhouse/main" target="_blank">here</a> for more information on Open House.
+Click <a href="https://sites.google.com/moe.edu.sg/grps-eopenhouse/main" target="_blank">here</a> for more information on the Open House.